Thrilled and delighted to be with you, as is the case every day.

 And so they're taking medication to treat medical conditions such as pregnancy.

-And even uh in the AP story, contraception is among a range of preventive services that must be provided at no extra charge under Obamacare.
+And even in the AP story, contraception is among a range of preventive services that must be provided at no extra charge under Obamacare.

-Okay, to the phones, we're gonna start in Midland, Michigan.
+We're going to start in Midland, Michigan.

 Greg, great to have you, sir.

-Have you do you still have your water turned on, or is that just Detroit that's had half of their water turned off?
+Do you still have your water turned on, or is that just Detroit that's had half of their water turned off?

 Great, great.

-So the UN is not in town uh trying to alleviate the lack of water where you live.
+So the UN is not in town trying to alleviate the lack of water where you live.

 That's good.